seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 So we have defined a blue color for the text, now let's make this text italicized:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTV2swZM9TI23OXno_rZ-lKkmpPCE9e84S_t_LBQh01e2C4afBnLoQMJ9qnItq3Z0MJwTbX7Ael_Hc8/pub?w=1124&h=638[align="center",title="Adding italics to the ButtonItalicBlue style"]
+image::Adding-italics-to-the-ButtonItalicBlue-style.png[align="center",title="Adding italics to the ButtonItalicBlue style"] {nbsp} +

 //ST: !
 We closed the window for styling, and we see our new style appearing in the list of available styles:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRgua-vEerpzRCruMe7_dJO14emBxTozu0BANJFN5tmxlnS74ckmQ_jdXUMEeP-bZrmoDY0ssNI9Ziv/pub?w=1124&h=638[align="center",title="The new style in the list of available styles."]
+image::The-new-style-in-the-list-of-available-styles..png[align="center",title="The new style in the list of available styles."]
+{nbsp} +

 //ST: !
 You can leave the window theme.res opened, *but make sure you save the changes you just made (File -> Save)*.